Anti CD19/CD11c Bi-Specific Antibodies Target a Subset of B Cells to Treat Autoimmune Diseases

 State of Development

-These scientists are currently developing bi-specific mAbs that targets the ABC population and will test their efficacy in mouse models of autoimmunity.
-These bi-specific antibodies will recognize two different proteins (CD19 and CD11c) on the surface of ABCs.
+Fusion hybridomas have been created and the best bispecific antibodies will be isolated and tested for their binding capacity and then for ability to deplete ABCs.
+These antibodies recognize two different proteins (CD19 and CD11c) on the surface of ABCs and will be tested in a mouse model of autoimmunity.
 This therapeutic approach will lead to the specific elimination of ABCs with no effect over other B cells, modeling a potential treatment in which the individuals being treated are much less immune compromised than with current treatments where all B cells are depleted.

 Published international patent WO 2010/054288.